 How long do you have to hold a stock to get a dividend?

-In order to get a dividend, an investor needs to be a “holder of record.”
-That means they need to buy, or already own, shares of the stock before what’s known as the ex-dividend date, which is the business day before the date of record.
-The date of record is when the company reviews its records to determine who its shareholders are.
-The date of record is generally announced when the dividend is announced.
+Investors must buy, or already own, shares of the stock before the ex-dividend date, which is now the same as the date of record.
+The date of record is when the company reviews its records to determine who its shareholders are, and who qualifies for a dividend payout.
+If the date of record falls on a weekend or holiday, the ex-dividend date is the business day prior, and shareholders who buy stock on or after that date will not receive a dividend until the following quarter (or relevant time period).

 Are dividends taxed if they are reinvested?